Distributed Event Localization via Alternating Direction Method of Multipliers: PROPOSED DISTRIBUTED ALGORITHMS

-For the structure in \eqref{eq: objective function for admm model}, it is easy to see that problem \eqref{eq:admm model} can be divided into $m$ subproblems.
-And then it can be solved in a distributed way using ADMM by adding some constraints on $\bm{p}_i$.
-Next we present the basic idea based on a graph theory based formulation of the communication pattern.
+From the architecture in \eqref{eq: objective function for admm model}, it is easy to see that problem \eqref{eq:admm model} can be divided into $m$ subproblems, which can be solved in a distributed way using ADMM by adding some constraints on $\bm{p}_i$.
+Next we present the basic idea based on a graph-based formulation of the communication pattern.

-Using graph theory \cite{bondy1976graph}, the communication pattern of the cluster heads can be represented by $G=\{V,E\}$, where the set $V$ denotes the set of cluster heads, and $E$ denotes the set of undirected edges (communication links) between clusters.
+Using graph theory \cite{bondy1976graph}, the communication pattern of cluster heads can be represented by $G=\{V,E\}$, where the set $V$ denotes the set of cluster heads, and $E$ denotes the set of undirected edges (communication links) between clusters.
 We use $e_{i,j}\in E, i<j$ to denote the link (if there is) between cluster heads $i$ and $j$.
 We use $|E|$ to represent the total number of undirected edges.
 In our problem formulation, each cluster is associated with a local cost function $f_i(\bm{p}_i)$, and all clusters work together to solve the problem in \eqref{eq:admm model}.
-Assume that the local cost function $f_i$ is only known to cluster $i$, then to reach consistency (consensus) of estimated position values among all clusters, we impose constraint $\bm{x}_i=\bm{x}_j$ if there exists an edge $e_{i,j}\in E$ between clusters $i$ and $j$.
-Introduce a matrix $J_i=[0_{D\times(2N_i+1)},I_D]\in\mathbb{R}^{D\times(2N_i+D+1)}$, where $I_D$ denotes the $D$ dimensional identity matrix, then $\bm{x}_i$ can be presented as $\bm{x}_i=J_i\bm{p}_i$, so the constraint $\bm{x}_i=\bm{x}_j$ can be presented as $J_i\bm{p}_i=J_j\bm{p}_j$
+Assume that the local cost function $f_i$ is only known to cluster $i$, then to reach consistency (consensus) of estimated position values among all clusters, we impose a constraint $\bm{x}_i=\bm{x}_j$ if there exists an edge $e_{i,j}\in E$ between clusters $i$ and $j$.
+Introduce a matrix $J_i=[0_{D\times(2N_i+1)},I_D]\in\mathbb{R}^{D\times(2N_i+D+1)}$, where $I_D$ denotes the $D$ dimensional identity matrix, then $\bm{x}_i$ can be represented as $\bm{x}_i=J_i\bm{p}_i$.
+So the constraint $\bm{x}_i=\bm{x}_j$ can be represented as $J_i\bm{p}_i=J_j\bm{p}_j$.

 Now we are able to rewrite problem \eqref{eq:admm model} into a distributed ADMM form as follows:

 or in a more compact way: